nextstrain/ncov/narratives/ncov_sit-rep_2020-01-30.md

 We reproduce here our analysis based on data available up to 2020-01-25 assuming a star-like phylogeny structure along with a Poisson distribution of mutations through time to estimate the time of the most recent common ancestor ('TMRCA') of sequenced viruses.
-**We found that the common ancestor most likely existed between mid-Nov and the beginning of Dec 2019.
+**We found that the common ancestor most likely existed between mid-November and the beginning of December 2019.
 The biggest source of uncertainty is the substitution rate.**

 <div>
   <img alt="graph of TMRCA estimates based on different mutation rates" width="500" src="https://data.nextstrain.org/ncov_poisson-tmrca.png"/>
 </div>

-Using the entire data set, the nextstrain analysis pipeline estimates that the common ancestor most likely existed between late-Nov and the beginning of Dec 2019.
+Using the entire data set, the nextstrain analysis pipeline estimates that the common ancestor most likely existed between late-Nov and the beginning of December 2019.

-There is a [confirmed case in Wuhan with onset date of Dec 1, 2019](https://twitter.com/trvrb/status/1220749265380593664), which would put an upper bound on the date of most recent common ancestor.
+There is a [confirmed case in Wuhan with onset date of December 1, 2019](https://twitter.com/trvrb/status/1220749265380593664), which would put an upper bound on the date of most recent common ancestor.
 The common ancestor of viruses sequenced to date might be later than this date though.

-More detailed modeling of the onset of the outbreak are onging.
+More detailed modeling of the onset of the outbreak are ongoing.
-Despite considerable uncertainty, our best guess is remains late November/early December.
+Despite considerable uncertainty, our best guess is remains late November/early December 2019.

 ```